SAP-samples/hana-dynamic-deploy/README.md

 This repository contains a complete Multi-Target Application (MTA) sample project that is an example of using the SAP Cloud Application Programming (CAP) approach and it's multitenancy support library to provide true enterprise multitenant application.

-While the principals described here apply specifically to the managed-hana service broker as implemented in on-premise HANA, this approach may be adapted to use the service manager service broker found in SAP Cloud Platform Cloud Foundry.
+While the principals described here apply specifically to the managed-hana service broker as implemented in on-premise HANA, this approach may be adapted to use the service manager service broker found in SAP Business Technology Platform Cloud Foundry.
 However, the details are not provided here.
 The idea of creating HDI containers at run-time is useful in quasi-multitenant use-cases outside of pure Cloud Foundry multitenancy development approach supporting subscribability.

 ## Requirements